theislanglands/University-Manager/README.md

 #### Route helper tests

 We've created some tests to verify that you have created the correct routes and bound them correctly.
 This is __not__ a requirement to pass, but it can help if you are having trouble.
 Simply run: `php artisan test` and it wil tell you if you are missing a route or if it's not connected correctly.
-You should test your application locally by running: `php artisan test`, which will give you an error if there is a route missing or if a route isn't bound to the expected controller.

 #### Running browser tests